eingaeph/pip.imbue.hood/README.md

   E. Add coding to write the first screen incrementally, ie after each
      call to to abAppend.
 Insert a variable delay to allow a human to see and follow what is going on.

+  As a final step, add function and variable prototypes to support creation of separate compilation units and an ar archive to support stepwise recompilation by gcc.